No MOLLE, but sold on its modularity? This is the system which sparked the micro chest rig revolution.

 However, when the challenge arose I was eager to accept.
 I loved Spiritus’ Medium GP Pouch, so the lineage seemed solid and I very much hoped this would be another win for the company.

-Spiritus’ reputation is in making products for unoccupied niches and the Micro Fight is their flagship offering.
-Other companies talk about disruptive events which shape paradigm shifts, but it was Spiritus which seemed to come from nowhere and change the narrative.
+Spiritus’ reputation is in making products for unoccupied niches and the Micro Fight is their flagship chest rig offering.
+Other companies talk about disruptive events which shape paradigm shifts, but it was Spiritus which came from nowhere to totally change the narrative.

-The Full Kit is merchandised in a ziploc bag.
-It’s what you need to get a fully functional Spiritus chest rig, rather than cherry picking from the individual components.
+The Full Kit is what you need to get a fully functional Spiritus chest rig, rather than cherry picking from the individual components which are sold separately.

 - MK3 Chassis